momot12/ToM_LLM/README.md

 | 2     | Motivation question (e.g. *Why?*) | "Completely appropriate motivation that fully explained why the character in each scenario did or said something, or had a mental or emotional mind state" |

 #### F1_BERT
-[F1_BERT](https://huggingface.co/spaces/evaluate-metric/bertscore) is used to compare the similarity between the human answer with the model answers to explore the differences.
+[F1_BERT](https://huggingface.co/spaces/evaluate-metric/bertscore) is used to compare the (cosine) similarity between the human answer with the model answers to explore the differences.

 ### References